Snowflake-Labs/sfquickstarts/site/sfguides/src/airflow-spcs/airflow-spcs.md

 In this guide, we will be walking you through how to deploy Apache Airflow application with Celery Executor in Snowpark Container Services.

-### What You Will Build
- - Apache Airflow application with Celery Executor, using a PostgreSQL database as the metadata store backed by block storage, and persisting task logs in a Snowflake internal stage.

-### What You Will Learn
-- The working mechanics of Snowpark Container Services
-- How to build and push a containerized Docker image to SPCS along with code and other files
-- How to create SnowGIT integration with your Github repository
-- How to create External Access Integration
-- How to deploy Apache Airflow with Celery Executor in SPCS

-### Prerequisites
-- A Snowflake account with access to SnowPark Container Services.
-- [Docker](https://www.docker.com/products/docker-desktop/) installed locally for building images.
-- Basic knowledge of Apache Airflow and containerized deployments.

-##
 This application is made up of the following containers:
 - **Airflow Webserver**: Provides a user interface for managing and monitoring workflows.
 It allows users to trigger tasks, view logs, and visualize DAGs (Directed Acyclic Graphs).
 - **Airflow Scheduler**: Monitors the DAGs and schedules the tasks to run.
 It determines the order of task execution based on the dependencies defined in the DAGs.